How to test newly migrated application via localhost entry?

 Note: Replace ‘X’ and yourdomain.com with your server IP and actual domain name, respectively.

-After this process, either done in Windows OS, Mac OS or Linux OS, your local system is pointed to your Devrims server for your website domain.
+After this process, either done in Windows OS or Mac OS, your local system is pointed to your Devrims server for your website domain.

 Now you can test your migrated website on browser and check the functionality before updating its DNS records.